-Santosh’s Big Idea: Santosh will develop an 8- to 10-week project-based learning unit that culminates in a day-long, 8th-grade-organized, campuswide event to a) showcase the students’ understanding of the factors that drive the earth’s temperature and b) educate the community.
+Santosh’s Big Idea: Santosh developed an 8- to-10-week project-based learning unit that culminates in a day-long, 8th-grade-organized, campus wide event to a) showcase the students’ understanding of the factors that drive the earth’s temperature and b) educate the community.

-Each of the multiple events during the day represents a team’s choice of the format in which they wish to educate a section of the community.
-The choice of the format and audience of the final product allows all students to choose things that are meaningful to them.
-Santosh prepares his students to be effective teachers of climate change within their local communities.
+Each of the multiple events during the day represented a team’s choice of the format in which they wish to educate a section of the community.
+The choice of the format and audience of the final product allowed all students to choose things that are meaningful to them.
+Santosh prepared his students to be effective teachers of climate change within their local communities.

-The curricular goal of the unit is to understand the mechanism and drivers of the greenhouse effect.
-Students will be assessed based on how well they teach what they have learned over the course of the unit.
+The curricular goal of the unit was to understand the mechanism and drivers of the greenhouse effect.
+Students were assessed based on how well they taught what they had learned over the course of the unit.